nodejs/nodejs.dev/src/documentation/0012-node-cli-args/index.md

 node app.js name=joe
 ```

-This changes how you will retrieve this value in the Node code.
+This changes how you will retrieve this value in the Node.js code.

 The way you retrieve it is using the `process` object built into Node.